tjcrone/ddci/reports/ddci_report_2017.md

   1. Prioritize the development and public release of the uFrame-powered ERDDAP server.
   2. Accelerate the ingestion of backlogged data.
-  3. Identify a single individual who will be responsible for accelerating data access and who has the authority to define both CI and Data Team priorities.
+  3. Identify a single individual who will be responsible for improving data access for the scientific end user and who has the authority to define both CI and Data Team priorities.

 *2.1 ERDDAP*